ravenrebels/ravencoin-sign-transaction/README.md

 The sole purpose of this project is to enable us to "Sign RVN or asset transfer transactions in pure JavaScript"

+## Important stuff learned

+bitcore-lib cant sign a unsigned transaction from Ravencoin as is.
+Why?
+Because bitcore-lib needs more information about the UTXOs.
+Not a big problem but important.

 ## What we need

 We need code that can take the UNSIGNED transaction, and sign it using the private keys.